 - 1. School uniforms may be worn to perform. - 2.
 Formal attire that meets the modesty requirements for Student Convention may be worn. - 3.
-Formal attire or church outfits are not required in the following categories: One-Act Play, Dramatic Dialogue, Dramatic Monologue, Illustrated Storytelling, Clown Act
+Formal attire or church outfits are not required in the following categories: - 4.
+One-Act Play, Illustrated Storytelling, Famous Speech, Dramatic Monologue

-All dummies, puppets, and characters in plays should conform to A.C.E. dress and hair codes (obvious exceptions: George Washington in powdered wig; Apostle Paul in robe, etc.).
+All puppets and characters in plays should conform to A.C.E. dress and hair codes (obvious exceptions: George Washington in powdered wig; Apostle Paul in robe, etc.).